 The Comprehensive Examination consists of two components: written and oral.
-The written portion, referred to as the "written exam," is completed first and provided to the Comprehensive Exam committee by September 23 for fall exams and February 22nd for spring exams.
+The written portion, referred to as the "written exam," is completed first and provided to the Comprehensive Exam committee by September 23rd for fall exams and February 22nd for spring exams.
 Late reports will not be accepted.
 The oral portion of the examination, referred to as the "oral exam," is a 90-minute examination in which the student presents and defends the written research report.
-No oral exam will be administered without receipt of a written exam in advance.
+No oral exam will be administered without receipt of a written exam by the relevant deadline for that semester.